BEEZZGamer/Cloud-Hosting-Forecasting-Engine/README.md

 - **Business impact statement** at the top showing expected cost base and forecast horizon.
 - **One‑line result** in `reports/variance_report.md` summarizing the top insight (for example, “Model overforecasted mid‑month by X%; reserved instance strategy could save Y% annually”).
 - **Demo assets**: include a 2‑minute screencast and a 1‑page PDF summary for quick review.
-- **Access control**: keep the full code in a private repo and publish demo artifacts publicly; offer private invites or live demos for technical interviews.
+- **Access control**: full technical source files are **not public**; recruiters may request access for verified review.

 ---

 ## 📣 Amplification Tips
 - Add GitHub badges for Python, Prophet, AWS, and GCP.
 - Record a 2‑minute demo video walking through preprocessing → forecasting → variance dashboard and link it in the repo.
-- Post the variance chart and 3 key insights on LinkedIn with a short case summary.
+- Post the variance chart and three key insights on LinkedIn with a short case summary.
 - Publish a short writeup on Medium describing the business impact and optimization recommendations.

 ---

 ## 🧭 Final Note
-This repo is intentionally structured to demonstrate **technical execution**, **business judgment**, and **multi‑cloud FinOps leadership**.
-Paste this README into your GitHub root to present a polished, recruiter‑focused portfolio artifact.
+This repository is intentionally structured to demonstrate **technical execution**, **business judgment**, and **multi‑cloud FinOps leadership**.
+It is a **portfolio artifact** designed to impress recruiters while protecting proprietary implementation details.